 Full body lifecasting and other large sculptures

 Full body lifecasting and multi-part body moulding is one of the most challenging and exciting areas of lifecasting that we are involved in.
 We have created large and complex lifecasts for a variety of purposes - from collaborations with other artists, creating fake bodies and formers for the film and television industry, the creation of garden sculptures for the RHS Chelsea Flower Show, to private commissions and our own fine art creations.
 You are not limited by the finishes, styles and poses you see in this gallery.
 Although full body lifecasting is costly and can be challenging, we can advise you on the best methods to suit your intended outcome, and you can be assured we put model safety at the forefront of any of our artistic endeavours.
+To enquire about larger, complex lifecasts like these, please fill in the form at the bottom of the pricing page HERE.

 For commercial or artistic purposes, there are many occasions which call for the entire body or very large areas of the body to be cast.
 The resulting sculpture can be made in a variety of materials from bronze to bread!